 1. Mr Taylor jumped out of the car with his briefcase and rushed into the center.
 2. "Welcome to Paris, Mr Taylor" said the smartly-dressed organizer and he let John Taylor down a long corridor into a small room.
 3. There, to his relief, he was greeted in English by the conference organizer.
 4. After giving Mr Taylor the coffee, organize went off to make sure everything was ready.
-5. Then the car stopped in front of a large conference center.
+5. Then the car stopped in front of a large conference center. who modded can drives arrived on time.

-<question>Complete paragraph using an appropriate words.
-It was a comfortable flight 1 his plane arrived on time.
 John Taylor or was expecting a driver to pick him up from the airport.
 2 going through customs and immigration control, he went to find the driver.
-He saw a man who was holding a sign saying 'Mr Taylor', so he introduced himself.
+He saw a man was holding a sign saying 'Mr Taylor', so he introduced himself.
 The driver replied in French.
 3, Mr Taylor didn't speak French, 4 he did understand the words 'hotel' and 'seminar'.
 5 the meeting was early that morning, John Taylor decided to go straight to the seminar.
-He nodded his head at the driver and repeated 'seminar'.

-<question> Match a topic sentence with its summary.
-A car manufacturer has designed and built a car that drives itself.

-<question> Match a topic sentence with its summary.
-Despite these disadvantages, car manufacturers see driverless cars as the future.

-<question> Match a topic sentence with its summary.
-However, there are still two main drawbacks.

-<question> Match a topic sentence with its summary.
-The car works using two main devices.

-<question> Match appropriate topic sentence with paragraph. .
-It can steer itself and control its speed.
-But this is a latest development in the long history of the automobile industry.

-<question> Match appropriate topic sentence with paragraph. .
-The first is a radar sensor in the front of the car.
+He do his head at the driver and repeated 'seminar'.
+1 stion> Match a topic sentence with its summary.
+A car manufacturer has designed and built a car that is itself. driver stion> Match a topic sentence with its summary.
+Despite these disadvantages, car manufacturers seedless cars as the future. stion> Match a topic sentence with its summary.
+However, there are still two main drawbacks. stion> Match a topic sentence with its summary.
+The car works using two main devices. <ques< td="">stion&gt; Match appropriate topic sentence with paragraph It can steer itself and control its.
+But this is a latest development in the long history of the automobile industry.</ques<> stion> Match appropriate topic sentence with paragraph It can steer itself and control its.
+But this is a latest development in the long history of the automobile industry. front slows mirro <ques motor secon</ques stion Match appropriate topic sentence with paragraph The first is a radar sensor in the of the car.
 It scans the road in front of the car, looking for other vehicles.
-It then speeds the car up or slows it down according to the traffic conditions.
-The second device is a camera below the rear view mirror which watches the white lines in the road.
+It then speeds the car up of it down according to the traffic conditions.
+The second device is a camera below the rear view which watches the white lines in the road.
 It uses these lines as a guide to steering the car.

-<question> Match appropriate topic sentence with paragraph. .
-Firstly, the system can only work on motorways, and secondly, they still need a driver.
-If the driver doesn't touch the steering wheel every 10 seconds, the devices can stop working.

-<question> Match appropriate topic sentence with paragraph. .
-They are already working on new models that will be able to drive on city roads.
-So, perhaps one day soon, we will be able to jump into our cars and sleep or read a book as we are driven to work.
+Stion Match appropriate topic sentence with paragraph Firstly, the system can only work or ways, and secondly, they still need a driver.
+If the driver doesn't touch the steering wheel every 10 ds, the devices can stop working. mode cars a stion> Match appropriate topic sentence with paragraph They are already working on new ls that will be able to drive on city roads.
+So, perhaps one day soon, we will be able to jump into our nd sleep or read a book as we are driven to work.